 Alas.
 In moments of debate, I have conceded that the world is complex enough to imply the possibility of a higher intelligence that Created All The Things.
 However, this very argument makes the assumption that there is a humanly comprehensible Plan for Creation that much more absurd.
 More laughable still is the presumption that the plan revolves around us, that we could possibly know what it is, or that it involves the order in which we put on our shoes.

 I watch as the world goes to shit, and all around me are promises of salvation.
 Pledge $18 to charity.
 Pray harder.
-Write a letter in scroll.
+Write a letter in a scroll.
 Stop speaking in synagogue, fool.
 Download an app that practically prays for you.
 I have no such comforts at my disposal.
-Armed with just a Buddhist world view and meditation, I get to sit for an hour with immeasurable pain, over and over again.
+Armed with just a Buddhist worldview and meditation, I get to sit for an hour with immeasurable pain, over and over again.
 I get to stand daily at the edge of the universe and stare intently into the sheer pointlessness of it all.
-Inviting myself to feel it all as deeply as possibly.
+Inviting myself to feel it all as deeply as possible.

 Yay, even more pain.

 This too shall pass.
 Not just a nice ring for seminary girls on the way to the Kotel.
 Everything you ever loved, your children, your parents, toilet paper, will disappear someday.
 We all die, at some point in our lives.
 Observing the transient nature of all things might be the antidote to suffering, but it comes by diving headfirst into the pain of existence.

 I know that this too shall pass, but goddamit it feels like it will last forever.

 I have been accused of becoming an atheist out of a place of comfort-seeking.
 “You’re just doing it to get laid with a guilt-free conscience”.